LloydLion/DidiFrame/DidiFrame/DocFX/articles/user_commands_and_pipelines.md

 Pipeline is main component of all user commands subsystem, it processes validators and filters, pareses and sends messages and also does all other work.

 A pipeline works simple: central component is dispatcher ([IUserCommandPipelineDispatcher\`1](../api/DidiFrame.UserCommands.Pipeline.IUserCommandPipelineDispatcher-1.html)).
 It starts and ends pipeline.
-It contains single method that sets callback.
+It contains three methods that sets callback, finalizes pipeline and responds to command.
 Dispatcher must trigger callback at some event and transmit call info with special dispatcher's object, it initiate pipeline start.
-Call info includes [meta info](../api/DidiFrame.UserCommands.Models.UserCommandSendData.html) and second callback that will be called at pipeline end.
+Call info includes [meta info](../api/DidiFrame.UserCommands.Models.UserCommandSendData.html) and special object that will be transmited at pipeline end to dispatcher's Finalize and Respond methods.

 Dispatcher triggers the chain of middlewares.
 [Middleware](../api/DidiFrame.UserCommands.Pipeline.IUserCommandPipelineMiddleware.html) is middle component and element of chain.
 Middleware has single method - `TOut?
 Process(TIn, PipelineContext)` that processes some object into other.

 Finnally, we have that execution order:
-Dispatcher \-\> Middleware 1 \-\> Middleware 2 \-\> Middleware 3 \-\> ... \-\> Dispatcher's callback
+Dispatcher \-\> Middleware 1 \-\> Middleware 2 \-\> Middleware 3 \-\> ... \-\> Dispatcher's Respond, Finalize methods

 Each link has custom and determined by generic types transit object's type.
 Dispatcher has special object that will be accepted by first middleware as input, than the middleware processes output object that trasmites to next middleware as input.
 The last middleware must return [UserCommandResult](../api/DidiFrame.UserCommands.Models.UserCommandResult.html) that object dispatcher's callback will accept.